 - Short Breaks are in scope where they include a substantial element of eligible therapeutic therapies.

-The Adoption Support Fund now runs until March 2022.
+The Adoption Support Fund now runs until the end of March 2025.
 Will the support I receive end then?

-The Department for Education has said the Adoption Support Fund will continue until March 2022.
-The future of the Fund beyond that date will depend on the outcome of the government’s 2021 Spending Review.
+The Department for Education has said the Adoption Support Fund will continue until the end of March 2025.

 How do I find out who to contact in my local authority to get an assessment?